New England Revival

 Structural Rework

-The original home from 1907 relied on a field stone foundation and rough-cut wood framed walls to carry the support the weight of the building.
+The original home from 1907 relied on a field stone foundation and rough-cut wood framed walls to support the weight of the building.
 Since there were no beams or columns to speak of, each space was separated by a load bearing wall, limiting the spatial flow through the interior.
-Our first move was to replace these load bearing walls with LVL beams in order to create a more open floorplan.
+Our first move was to replace these loadbearing walls with LVL beams in order to create a more open floor plan.
 Additionally, the structural columns supporting the existing entry deck, porch, and back deck were discovered to be undersized and in disrepair.
 Capitalizing on the necessity of replacing them, the new design expanded both decks and opened up the porch significantly.

 Bridging Interior and Exterior

-Sitting on the porch with a hot cup of tea overlooking the Autumn leaves dancing among the trees is what makes New England such a special place.
-To capture this idea, our design sought to create a natural bridge between the interior and exterior by means of a screened porch and two flanking exterior decks.
-The three-season screen system employed includes clear vinyl panels that can be added over a traditional insect screen to block the wind during colder months.
-This allows the space to be used even when the weather is brisk.
-Combined with a full glass patio door and sliding window, this multiuse space can be used as an extension of the interior or a transitional space to the full exposure of the exterior decks.
+Enjoying the dramatic change of seasons from the outdoors is one of the most delightful experiences we all share as New Englanders.
+Though many of us chase this beauty from the magnificent peaks of the White Mountains of the rocky coasts of Maine, curating glimpses of this connection to the outdoors from one’s own home is of vital importance to our own health and wellbeing.
+To capture this notion, the proposal sought to bridge interior and exterior by means of a screened porch and two flanking exterior decks.
+A three-season screen system includes clear vinyl panels that can be installed over a traditional insect screen to block the wind during colder months, granting usability to the spaces even when the temperatures drop.
+Combined with a full glass patio door and sliding window, this multiuse space is an extension of the interior, and a transitional space to the full exposure of the exterior decks.

 Builder: Cousins Co